Solve/Next

 when you return.

-The Intensive develops the scoping capability; the Think Wrong Blitz is the engagement a Certified Serious Capital Activator™ designs, runs, and reports on inside their own organisation.
+The Intensive develops the scoping capability; the Think Wrong Blitz is the engagement a Certified Serious Capital Activator™ designs, runs, and reports on inside their own organization.
 Three moves, in sequence.

 01 · Design